keboola/developers-docs/extend/index.md

 ### Custom Extensions
 Custom Extensions can be used as:

-- **Extractors** - allowing customers to get data from new sources.
+- **Extractors** -- allowing customers to get data from new sources.
 They only process input tables from external sources (usually API).
-- **Applications** - further enriching the data or add value in new ways.
+- **Applications** -- further enriching the data or add value in new ways.
 They process input tables stored in CSV files and generate result tables in CSV files.
-- **Writers** - pushing data into new systems and consumption methods.
+- **Writers** -- pushing data into new systems and consumption methods.
 They do not generate any KBC tables.
+- **Processors** -- adjusting the inputs or outputs of other components.
+They have to be run together with any of the above extensions.

 All extensions run inside a [Docker component](/integrate/docker-bundle) which takes care of their *authentication, starting, stopping, isolation, and reading data from and writing it to KBC Storage*.